Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 himself was executed in the ‘Neronian Persecution,’ the very same apostle who

-ordered Christians not to resist the autocratic Roman State.
+ordered the church in Rome not to resist the government.

 ALLEGIANCE